-It is believed that the moa hunters herded moa from the Wairau plain and surrounding hills along this bank from which there was no possible escape.
-A number of extinct water birds are also present including the flightless goose and giant coot.
+Along the boulder bank which separates the lagoons from Cloudy Bay are a series of Māori archaeological sites including middens, campsites and burial grounds (ūrupa).
+Archaeological evidence suggests that these represent some of the earliest humans to arrive in New Zealand.
+It is believed that the early Polynesian settlers herded moa from the Wairau plain and surrounding hills along this bank from which there was no possible escape.
+A number of archaeological remains of extinct water birds are also present including the flightless goose and giant coot.
 Many of the moa skeletons held in museums around the world come from the boulder bank.
 Māori dug a number of canals connecting to the lagoons.

 The saline lagoons attract around 70 species of birds, a number of which breed there.
 Several new migrants have also been sighted for the first time in New Zealand there.
 A number of fish species are also common in the warm shallow water, partly the reason for the bird life.
 Galaxids, bullies, and herrings are common as well as larger fish such as kahawai and baracouta which feed on shrimps and the common mud crab Helica crassa.

 Vegetation is typical of South Island salt marshes with a mix of low salt resistant plants, including glasswort Salicornia australis and numerous creeping species.
 On higher ground stunted plants of saltmarsh ribbonwood and coprosma are present.

-A feature of the lagoons is a shipwreck, the Waverly.
+A walking track from Harding's road provides access to the lagoons, and follows a loop to a shipwreck, the Waverley.
 This vessel was towed here after its useful working life.
-It was used for flood control, and for target practice by the army.
+It was intended for use as a breakwaker for flood control, however floodwaters carried it to its current resting place where it was used for target practice by the army.